Shareholder Protection Insurance Guide

 - How old is the shareholder?

-- Are they a smoker or non-smoker?
+- Are they a smoker or a non-smoker?

 - What is the length of the policy required?

-- What is the level of cover required?
+- What level of cover is required?

 - Are critical illness and terminal illness a requirement?